hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Replace - change the documents that are already stored inside a Collection
+### Replace - change the documents that are already stored inside a Collection in Cordova

 ```javascript
 var collectionName = 'people';